HomeBlogSuperannuation: What you Need to Know as a Student

 We get it.
 Student life, while different for everyone, is consumed with juggling lectures and tutorials, essay writing and group assignments, cramming, making friends, and learning something new every day.
 If you’ve got a part-time job and a social life to consider on top of this, it doesn’t leave much time to think about superannuation.

 But did you know that super is one of the most significant financial assets most Australians will ever have?
-Make the wrong decisions early on, and your decisions can be hard to undo.
+By making the right choices early on, you could give yourself a big head start!

 What is superannuation?

 Superannuation, also known as “super”, is money that employers are legally required to put aside on behalf of their employees.
 Nearly everyone with a job—be it full-time, part-time or casual—is required to join a government-approved superannuation fund.
-Over time your super compounds, so that when you’re able to access your money, it can provide financial support for your later years.
+In most cases you’ll be able to choose a super fund of your choice, but if you don’t nominate a fund, your employer can put your super in a fund of their choice.
+Over time your super is invested for you and it compounds, so that when you’re able to access your money, it can provide financial support for your later years.

 How does superannuation work?